csuhan/OneLLM/README.md

 ### Models

-We provide a preview model at: [csuhan/OneLLM-7B](https://huggingface.co/csuhan/OneLLM-7B).
+We provide a preview model on the Hugging Face at: [csuhan/OneLLM-7B](https://huggingface.co/csuhan/OneLLM-7B).

 ### Demo